Ji Dong-won

-Ji Dong-won (/ko/; born 28 May 1991) is a South Korean professional footballer who plays as a forward for Macarthur FC.
+Ji Dong-won (/ko/; born 28 May 1991) is a former South Korean professional footballer who most recently played as a forward for Macarthur FC.

 Early life

 Born in Chuja Islands, an archipelago of Jeju City, Ji began his football career at Gwangyang Jecheol High School.
 (Jeonnam Dragons under-18 team).
 One of the best prospects in South Korea, Ji was sent to an English club Reading in 2007 by the Korea Football Association.
 After a brief spell in Reading Academy, Ji moved back to his home country to rejoin Jeonnam Dragons' youth team, where he started his career.
 It was announced in November 2009 that Ji was promoted to the first team of Jeonnam Dragons.

 Club career

 Jeonnam Dragons

 Ji scored 13 goals during 29 appearances in his first professional season including a hat-trick against Gyeongnam in the 2010 Korean FA Cup.
 He became a national player due to his notable performance, although he conceded the K League Young Player of the Year award to his rival Yoon Bit-garam.
 The next year, Ji agreed a move to Premier League side Sunderland in the summer transfer window.